cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 ---
 layout: post
-title: On Building and Leveling Up a Computer Scientist Résumé
+title: Building and Leveling Up a Computer Scientist Résumé
 subtitle: My personal take to stand out from the crowd
 tags: career
 description: |